CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/logging/intro.md

     log.warn("Invalid user id/password, please try again.");
 ```

-No matter what kind of message you want to record, you need to have an appropriate logging library
+No matter what kind of messages you want to record, you need to have an appropriate logging library
-to use it.
+to do it.
 There are some java logging libraries out there for you to use.

-#### Java Logging Library/Framework
+### Java Logging Library/Framework

 **java.util.logging (JUL)**

 Since Java 1.4 there is a built-in Logging Framework provided by the JDK.
-But due to slow performance and documentation, other open-sourced logging framework
+But due to slow performance, other open-sourced logging framework
 has been introduced.

 **Log4j (v1)**

 Log4j is a reliable, fast and flexible logging framework (APIs) written in Java,
 which highly configurable through external configuration files at runtime.
+It is deprecated at 2015 yet many legacy projects still use it.

 **Log4j (v2)**

- Log4j v2 is an upgrade to Log4j that provides significant improvements over its predecessor, Log4j v1.
+ Log4j 12 is an upgrade to Log4j that provides significant improvements over its predecessor, Log4j v1.
  It is currently the newest logging framework that has been introduced.

 **SLF4J**